-STYLE/TYPE DESCRIPTION/SIGNIFICANCE CHARACTER-DEFINING FEATURES LOCAL EXAMPLE Mediterranean Revival The Mediterranean Revival style is distinguished by elements from several regions around the Mediter southern France, and North Africa.
-Much of the A and early 20th centuries can be broadly classified a including the Beaux Arts, Mission Revival, Spanish Renaissance Revival styles.
-But by the 1920s, the I were frequently blurred and their distinguishing che who drew inspiration from throughout the Mediter combinations of details from varied architectural trof a distinct Mediterranean Revival style.
-In contrast to the more academic and more literal Andalusian-influenced Spanish Colonial Revival Style Renaissance Revival style, the broader Mediterrane elements of Italian and Spanish Renaissance, Provocarchitecture into otherwise Spanish Colonial Revival Style is sometimes more formal and usually ornamented than the simpler, more rustic Spanish more flamboyant than the sober Italian Renaissance the Mediterranean Revival style include arched en surrounds; arcades and loggias; stairways and terra Classical decorative elements in cast stone or plast stringcourses, cornices, pilasters, columns, and quo Frequently symmetrical façade Rectangular plan and two-story height Hipped roof with clay barrel tiles and wide boxed or bracketed eaves, or eave cornice Exterior walls veneered in smooth plaster Wood-sash casement windows, typically with divided lights; sometimes doublehung windows Palladian windows or other accent windows Palladian windows or other accent windows Arched door or window openings Elaborate door surrounds Arcades, colonnades, or loggias Terraces and stairs with cast stone balustrades; and
+STYLE/TYPE DESCRIPTION/SIGNIFICANCE CHARACTER-DEFINING FEATURES LOCAL EXAMPLE Mediterranean Revival The Mediterranean Revival style is distinguished by its eclectic mix of architectural elements from several regions around the Mediterranean Sea, including Spain, Italy, southern France, and North Africa.
+Much of the American architecture of the late 19th and early 20th centuries can be broadly classified as ultimately Mediterranean in origin, including the Beaux Arts, Mission Revival, Spanish Colonial Revival, and Italian Renaissance Revival styles.
+But by the 1920s, the lines between these individual styles were frequently blurred and their distinguishing characteristics blended by architects who drew inspiration from throughout the Mediterranean region.
+These imaginative combinations of details from varied architectural traditions resulted in the emergence of a distinct Mediterranean Revival style.
+In contrast to the more academic and more literal interpretations such as the Andalusian-influenced Spanish Colonial Revival style or the restrained, dignified Italian Renaissance Revival style, the broader Mediterranean Revival frequently incorporated elements of Italian and Spanish Renaissance, Provençal, Venetian Gothic, and Moorish architecture into otherwise Spanish Colonial Revival designs.
+The Mediterranean Revival style is sometimes more formal and usually more elaborately composed and ornamented than the simpler, more rustic Spanish Colonial Revival style, and often more flamboyant than the sober Italian Renaissance Revival style.
+Typical features of the Mediterranean Revival style include arched entrance doorways with richly detailed surrounds; arcades and loggias; stairways and terraces with cast stone balustrades; and Classical decorative elements in cast stone or plaster, including architraves, stringcourses, cornices, pilasters, columns, and quoins.
+Frequently symmetrical façade Rectangular plan and two-story height Hipped roof with clay barrel tiles and wide boxed or bracketed eaves, or eave cornice Exterior walls veneered in smooth plaster Wood-sash casement windows, typically with divided lights; sometimes double-hung windows Palladian windows or other accent windows Arched door or window openings Elaborate door surrounds Arcades, colonnades, or loggias Terraces and stairs with cast stone balustrades Cast stone or plaster decorative elements including architraves, stringcourses, cornices, pilasters, columns, and quoins Decorative grilles of wood, wrought iron, or plaster Balconies, patios or towers Decorative terra cotta or glazed ceramic tile work Goleta Valley Community Center, 5681 Hollister Avenue (Louis N. Crawford, 1926) 5890 Hollister Avenue (c.
+1930)